Shawn Hook: Career

 as of 6 June 2015.
 "Sound of Your Heart" was featured in promotional commercials for Season 20 of The Bachelor.

 On 21 December 2015, it was announced that Hook had signed a deal with major US label Hollywood Records.
 Hollywood and ABC share the same Parent company, bringing Hook's US Songwriting and Recording contracts together under one deal.
 In the fall of 2016, Hook joined Lindsey Stirling on her North American tour.
 In February 2016, he was picked as Elvis Duran's Artist of the Month and was featured on NBC's Today show hosted by Kathy Lee Gifford and Hoda Kotb and broadcast nationally where he performed live his single "Sound of Your Heart".
 Later in 2016, he opened for Marianas Trench on their North American tour.

 In April 2017, Hook released the single "Reminding Me" featuring Vanessa Hudgens.
 The two star in the music video, which was also released that month.
 They performed the duet on the season 14 finale of So You Think You Can Dance.

 Hook is signed to Kreative Soul Entertainment, Inc. under exclusive license to EMI Music Canada.
 He has a worldwide deal with Hollywood Records for releases outside of Canada.

 Personal life

-He grew up in Nelson, British Columbia, Canada with his parents.
+Shawn was raised in the Slocan Valley of British Columbia, Canada, by his parents.
+He attended Mount Sentinel Secondary School in South Slocan, where he was an active participant in athletics—particularly volleyball—and was also heavily involved in the school's music program.

 He established the charity "Feed The Need" with longtime friend Kara Martin, and collected donations for various charities as well as performing at various regional high schools to raise food for the local food bank.
 Today, he continues with the charity registered and it's been rebranded as "Live To Give".

+In February 2023, he announced he was diagnosed with throat cancer.